temporalio/documentation/docs/concepts/what-is-a-query.md

 - [How to use Queries in PHP](/docs/php/queries)
 - [How to send a Query to a Workflow Execution using tctl](/docs/tctl/workflow/query)

-The state of a running Workflow Execution is constantly changing.
-Queries are available to expose the internal Workflow Execution state to the external world.
+Queries are sent from a Temporal Client to a Workflow Execution.

-- A Query is a synchronous call from a Temporal Client.
+The API call is synchronous.
+The Query is identified at both ends by a Query name.
+The Workflow must have a Query handler that is developed to handle that Query and provide data that represents the state of the Workflow Execution.

+Queries are strongly consistent and are guaranteed to return the most recent state.
+This means that the data reflects the state of all confirmed Events that came in before the Query was sent.
+An Event is considered confirmed if the call creating the Event returned success.
+Events that are created while the Query is outstanding may or may not be reflected in the Workflow state the Query result is based on.
+Strongly consistent Queries may have a small amount of latency.

-- A Query can carry arguments to specify which data it is requesting, as every Workflow can expose data to multiple types of Queries.
+A Query can carry arguments to specify which data it is requesting, as every Workflow can expose data to multiple types of Queries.

-- A Query must never mutate the state of the Workflow Execution.
+A Query must never mutate the state of the Workflow Execution – that is, Queries are **read-only** and cannot contain any blocking code.
+This means that Query handling logic can not schedule Activity Executions for example.

-- If a Query is sent to a completed Workflow Execution, the final value is returned.
+If a Query is sent to a completed Workflow Execution, the final value is returned.
-- Query handling logic is implemented as code within the Workflow.
-  Query handling logic must be **read-only** and cannot change the Workflow Execution state in any way, or contain any blocking code.
-  This means that Query handling logic can not spawn Activity Executions.

-Queries are strongly consistent and will operate with the last available state.
+#### Stack Trace Query

-In many SDKs the Temporal Client exposes a predefined `_stack_trace` Query that returns the stack trace of all the threads owned by that Workflow Execution.
+In many SDKs the Temporal Client exposes a predefined `__stack_trace` Query that returns the stack trace of all the threads owned by that Workflow Execution.
 This is a great way to troubleshoot a Workflow Execution in production.

-### Stack Trace Query

-There is a built-in Query type named `__stack_trace`.
-If a Workflow Execution has been stuck at a state for longer than an expected period of time, you can send a Query to return the current call stack.
+If a Workflow Execution has been stuck at a state for longer than an expected period of time, for example, you can send a `__stack_trace` Query to return the current call stack.
 The `__stack_trace` Query name does not require special handling in your Workflow code.